nilsonholger/bvs/Readme.md

 create your own remote *origin* for development whilst still being able to pull updates to the base repository from the main BVS development repository.

+### CONFIGS

+It is strongly advisable to not use the generated config file links in ''build/bin'' when making local config changes, but to copy relevant configs into your ''build/bin'' directory and modify those.
+It is also possible to put all config sections (including the modules' ones) into a single config file.

 ### ANDROID CLIENT

 The framework now has an android client.
 Further information about it's usage can be found in `android/Readme.md`.

 ### BVS MODULE LIST